NCERT Solution for Class 9 Mathematics Chapter 7 - Triangles Page/Excercise 7.1

 Question 2

-In ABC, AD is the perpendicular bisector of BC (see the given figure).
-Show that ABC is an isosceles triangle in which AB = AC.
+ABC, AD is the perpendicular bisector of BC (see the given figure).
+Show that

 Solution 2

-In ADC and ADB
+ADC and

 AD = AD (Common)

-ADC =ADB (each 90o)
+ADB (each 90o)

 CD = BD (AD is the perpendicular bisector of BC)